rubenschuckit/personal-website-11ty/posts/2020-year-in-review.md

 But things worked out, as they always do.
 As soon as I got back to the apartment we were staying at, I began some last-minute packing.
 I'd leave the next day.
 Weirdly enough, not the first time I've flown internationally on Jan 1st (the other was entering and not leaving Europe though).

-The next day I made my way through the Charles de Gaulle's futuristic yet impractical architecture to board my full flight.
+The next day I made my way through Charles de Gaulle's futuristic yet impractical architecture to board my full flight.
 The previous day marked my last day in Paris, the last day of 2019, and the first time the Chinese Government alerted the WHO of a suspicious cluster of pneumonia cases.

 What followed was completely unexpected and caught everyone off guard.
 Little did I know the congested and cramped environs of Paris that I had just experienced would be viewed as an existential threat months later.